 Organizing your pantry

 At first glance, a deep pantry seems like a great way to store your dry goods and even some extra supplies.
 But since we all tend to focus on items located within easy reach, the stuff stored at the bottom could be easily forgotten.
-Think about the following waste-saving tips when designing your pantry.
+Think about the following kitchen tips when designing your pantry.

 Vertical pantry with sliding drawers

 Adding sliding drawers to your traditional pantry could be a great alternative if you have long dreamed about a walk-in pantry but lack the space to make it a reality.
 Your peanut butter, cereal boxes, and potato chip bags will be as easy to spot as walking into a small room dedicated to such dry goods.

 Another way to design your kitchen storage is to make your food accessible would be to build a pull-out pantry.
 The advantage of this system is that you can view all contents from both sides of the sliding panel, so nothing gets forgotten or is out of sight.
 However, the downside is you have to pull the entire pantry out, rather than a single shelf, each time you look for something.

 Mini pull-out pantry

 You could also be inspired by this idea and create a mini pantry in one of your lower cabinets, ideally next to the cooking area.
 This kitchen must-have lets you store oils, spices, and condiments, so you will have everything within easy reach while you cook!